logeshramesh05/logeshramesh05/README.md

 ### ⚡ **Zoho Corporation** | *Software Engineering Intern (On-site – Chennai, India)*
 **Feb 2026 – May 2026**

 > *"Quality is more important than quantity.
-One home run is much better than two doubles."* — Steve Jobs
+One home run is much better than two doubles."*

 - 🧠 Designed a **hybrid LLM + Java Faker** data generation engine to overcome LLM latency/scale limits, generating **30M+ rows** across **Zoho Analytics** and **ManageEngine Analytics Plus** with low latency
 - 🚀 Engineered a **high-throughput concurrent data generation engine** using `ExecutorService`, `Semaphore`, `AtomicLong`, and **Virtual Threads**, processing **5,000 rows per request** in parallel